apache/spark/docs/sql-ref-literals.md

 digit: one of 0, 1, 2, 3, 4, 5, 6, 7, 8 or 9. <br>
 default (no postfix): indicate a 4-byte single-precision floating point number.<br>
 D: case insensitive, indicates <code>DOUBLE</code>, which is a 8-byte double-precision floating point number.<br>
-BD: case insensitive, indicates <code>BIGDECIMAL</code>, is an arbitrary-precision signed decimal number.<br>
+BD: case insensitive, indicates <code>BIGDECIMAL</code>, which is an arbitrary-precision signed decimal number.<br>
 #### <em>Examples</em>

 {% highlight sql %}